Dig Dug: Digging Strike: Gameplay

-Dig Dug: Digging Strike is a maze video game that combines elements from the first two games in the series; Dig Dug (1982) and Dig Dug II (1985).
-Its plot follows series protagonist Taizo Hori, bitter about his son Susumu getting the attention more than him.
-After a chain of tropical islands is threatened by monsters, Taizo sets out to defeat them and reclaim his fame.
-Controlling Taizo Hori, the player must complete each of the game's fifteen stages by sinking a large boss character, displayed on the top screen, into the ocean—this is accomplished by digging underneath large stakes placed underground; lining up stakes will create massive fault lines that will cause a section of the island to break off and sink underwater.
+Dig Dug: Digging Strike is a maze video game that combines elements from the first two games in the series: Dig Dug (1982) and Dig Dug II (1985).
+Controlling Taizo Hori, the player must complete each of the game's fifteen stages by sinking a large boss character, displayed on the top screen, into the ocean.
+This is accomplished by digging underneath large stakes placed underground; lining up stakes will create massive fault lines that will cause a section of the island to break off and sink underwater.
 Taizo starts each stage on the island, and can travel underground by entering large holes placed around the stage.

 While underground, Taizo will need to fend off different types of enemies.
 Alongside the return of Pookas and Fygars from the original Dig Dug, new enemy types have also been introduced, such as ghosts that phase through dirt, penguins and miniature octopuses.
 Enemies can be defeated by pumping them up full of air until they pop, or by having them collide with obstacles, such as falling rocks, lava pockets and quicksand.
 Placed throughout the underground sections are items that can help Taizo progress—these include large magnets, time-stopping clocks, and boxing gloves that can be shot at enemies.
 The player can also collect fossils throughout the game, which when all are found will unlock a special bonus stage.

 Some power-ups will summon Susumu that will either automatically force a stake into a ground via a weight being dropped on them, or temporarily stun the boss character.
 Unlike other items, a minigame will need to be completed for the intended effect to occur, where the player takes control of Susumu and must perform certain tasks—some of these are based on other Namco video games, including Xevious and Rally-X. Some stages will contain parts that can be used to construct more powerful weapons when collected, such as a faster drill.
 Food can also be found underground, which can be collected by enemies and brought up to the boss to transform it into a more powerful version of itself.